 - The vehicle’s license plate number

-If your injuries prevent you from getting a report for your personal injury case, your lawyer may request a copy on your behalf to prevent your case from stalling.
+If your injuries prevent you from getting a report for your personal injury case, your lawyer can request a copy on your behalf to prevent your case from stalling.
 Time is of the essence when pursuing compensation.

 What Is in a Car Accident Report?